groonga/groonga/doc/source/reference/commands/table_create.rst

 ``normalizer``
 ^^^^^^^^^^^^^^

-It specifies a normalizer that is used to normalize key.
+Specifies a normalizer that is used to normalize key.

 You cannot use ``normalizer`` with ``TABLE_NO_KEY`` because ``TABLE_NO_KEY`` doesn't support key.